Diabolical Meaning: Definition and Overview

 When used for actions, diabolical slang describes something outrageously unfair, cruel, or darkly clever, like an evil plan or a ruthless decision.
 It adds a dramatic punch to how bad or intense the behavior seems.

-Yes, there are a few words that capture the same intense or wicked vibe as diabolical slang.
-Common slang-style synonyms include untamed, evil, twisted, brutal, or vile, though each has its tone.
-People often use these words in dramatic situations, especially when making memes, rants, or online jokes.
+Yes, there are a few words that capture the same intense or wicked vibe as diabolical.
+Common synonyms include untamed, evil, twisted, brutal, or vile, though each has its own tone.

 What is the diabolical meaning in French?